HAVE AN ENROLLMENT NEED? SHOP OUR PLANS

 Expedited exception request

-A member, a member’s authorized representative or a member’s prescribing physician may request an expedited review based on exigent circumstances.
+A member, a member’s authorized representative or a member’s prescribing provider may request an expedited review based on exigent circumstances.
 Exigent circumstances exist when a member is suffering from a health condition that may seriously jeopardize the enrollee's life, health, or ability to regain maximum function or when an enrollee is undergoing a current course of treatment using a non-formulary drug.
-Within 24 hours of the request being received, we will provide the member, the member’s authorized representative or the member’s prescribing physician with our coverage determination.
-Should the expedited exception or step therapy protocol exception request be granted, we will provide coverage of the non-formulary drug or the drug that is the subject of the protocol exception for the duration of the exigency.
+Within 24 hours of the request being received, we will provide the member, the member’s authorized representative or the member’s prescribing provider with our coverage determination.
+Should the standard exception or step therapy protocol exception request be granted, we will provide coverage of the non-formulary drug or the drug that is the subject of the protocol exception for the duration of the exigency

 External exception request review